keycloak/keycloak-quickstarts/proxy/haproxy/passthrough/README.md

 - `check port 9000 check-ssl verify none` directs health checks to the management port (9000) over HTTPS, skipping certificate verification for the health check connection.

 - `inter 5s fall 3 rise 2` configures the health check frequency: poll every 5 seconds, mark a server as down after 3 consecutive failures, and mark it as up again after 2 consecutive successes.

+- `slowstart 60s` gradually increases the server's weight from 0 to its full value over 60 seconds after the server becomes available.
+This gives Keycloak and the JVM time to warm up (JIT compilation, class loading, cache population) before receiving full traffic, preventing performance degradation and timeouts during the warmup phase.

 **Graceful shutdown timing:**